Smoking and Your Heart

 • Thickens your blood and makes it harder for your blood to carry oxygen.

-We lead or sponsor many studies on about the impact of smoking on the heart and blood vessels.
-Find clinical trials for you or your loved ones.
+We lead or sponsor many trials and studies about the impact of smoking on the heart and blood vessels.
+See if you or someone you love is eligible to join.

 Smoking and Heart Disease Risk